Kthao29/gen-me-rator/readme_folder/README.md

   ## Usage
   ge

-  ## Credits
+  ## Tests
   ge

-  ## Licenses
+  ## License

-      This project is covered under the BSD license.
+      This project is covered under the  license.
 To learn more about what this means, click the license button at the top.

-  ## Contribute
+  ## Credits
   ge

+  ## Contributing
+  ge

+  ## Questions
+  Have any questions?
+Please reach out to:

+  Github Account: ge

+  Email Address: ge